 It’s fair to say that I was never encouraged to think outside the box as a child.
 Not knowing about my disability or sensory issues, kept me firmly in the dark.

-Everything unfamiliar felt daunting, but I am now able to recall and place my experiences better.
+Everything unfamiliar feels daunting, but I am now able to recall and place my experiences better.
 When I was a girl guide, camp was compulsory.
-I had no choice in the matter.
-I remember mum driving me to the drop-off point and my stomach was already in knots.
+I had no choice.
+I remember being driven to the drop-off point and my stomach was already in knots.
 Even before I got on the coach, the whole idea of going to camp filled me with trepidation.

-Camp didn’t look or feel right and I put it down to being homesick.
+Camp didn’t look or feel right and I thought I was homesick.
 The open spaces made everything feel and look scary.
-Everything about camp felt scary.
+In fact, everything about camp felt scary.
 I can remember those feeling as if they were yesterday.
 They are the same feelings I get when I work through anything new.

 Since my diagnosis and for the first time, I am now able to explain and place my experiences with sensory issues.
 It feels good, if a little overdue.